Apartments, Temporary Accommodation, and WIFI

 Make sure your apartment has a strong connection.

 Some apartments can be rented with WIFI already set up beforehand, but this has not been my experience in Spain.
 Usually, the tenant needs to sign up for an internet provider.
-Just like with getting a cell phone plan, internet providers in Spain have low rates compared to America and provide high quality service.
+Just like with getting a cell phone plan, internet providers in Spain have low rates compared to what you get back home and provide high quality service.
 In fact, many of the same cell phone companies also provide internet service.
-Check out some of the plans below:

 After finding the internet plan you want, you can contact the company by phone or in person.
 The process may be as simple as plugging in your router, or it may require a full installation.
 When you sign up for a plan, the internet service provider will ask for your proof of ID (if you don’t have your NIE, you can use your passport number) along with your bank information (you need to have a Spanish bank account).
 They may also ask you for proof of residence (if you don’t have empadronamiento yet, you can use your rental contract).